Praveenk8051/llms-notebooks/README.md

      - Converting articles into chunks.
      - Embedding these chunks using OpenAI embeddings.
      - Performing basic inference to answer questions based on the embedded data.
+   - `langchain_application.ipynb`: Explores LangChain's PromptTemplates and SummarizationChain for building prompt-based workflows and summarization tasks.
+   - `news_article_summarizer_langchain.ipynb`: Implements a news article summarizer using LangChain's summarization capabilities.
+   - `llama_index_overview.ipynb`: Provides an overview of LlamaIndex, utilizing the `WikipediaReader` for data ingestion and retrieval.

 2. **Requirements**
    - Python 3.8+